Sophie Tieck

 Sophie Tieck (28 February 1775 – 1 October 1833), later known as Sophie Bernhardi or Sophie von Knorring, was a German Romantic writer and poet.
-Her role as a writer of the Romantic period was overshadowed by her brother Ludwig and her first husband.
+Her role as a writer of the Romantic period was overshadowed by her brother Ludwig and her first husband, August Ferdinand Bernhardi.
 She was only really appreciated as an important writer when her letters were published in the 1960s.

 Life

 Tieck was born in Berlin in 1775 to Ludwig and Ann Sophie Tieck.
 Her father was a rope maker.
 She was the middle child of three and, unlike her two brothers, she was educated at home by her mother.
 Her elder brother was Ludwig Tieck, also a notable writer, whilst her younger brother Friedrich was a successful sculptor.